hohwanlee/Tetris_on_Matrix_ToM_C_Language/README.md

 # What I learned through this project :
 1. How to use GitHub and how to connect to Visual Studio IDE.

-2. How to upload, edit, commit with GitHub.
+2. How to upload, edit, commit with GitHub, including pictures.

 3. How to make games on Textual User Interface (TUI) such as Putty.
 I used various system calls, including poll to wait for input.